-Most products have at least one mortgage fee, if not two – the mortgage booking fee and the mortgage arrangement fee.
-Here's how they work:
+Most products have at least one mortgage fee, if not two – the mortgage arrangement fee and the mortgage booking fee.

 Before you choose a mortgage, always look at the fees.
 There are two things you need to think about: